A Fourier Neural Operator Approach for Modelling Exciton-Polariton Condensate Systems: Introduction

-Thus far, a wide variety of ML architectures have been proposed to approximate solutions to general classes of PDEs.
+To this aim, a robust solution to the Gross-Pitaevskii equation (GPE)~\cite{Wouters2007}, which is used to theoretically describe condensates, is required.
+While parallel computing powered and GPU-based GPE solvers tailored for both uniform~\cite{Loncar2016, Schloss2018, Wilson2019, Smith2022} and non-uniform meshes~\cite{Kivioja2022} currently exist, we aim to adopt an even more efficient machine-learning (ML) based solver that is intended to accelerate significantly the computational process, especially in the context of designing extensive polariton networks (see case with $1024\times 1024$ grid size~\cite{Wang2022}).
+Thus far, a wide variety of ML architectures have been proposed to approximate solutions to general classes of partial differential equations (PDEs).
 These range from convolution-based methods, such as variants of the U-Net architecture~\cite{UNet2015Ronneberger}, to operator-learning methods such as Deep Operator Networks (DeepONets~\cite{Lu_2021_DeepONet}), Graph Neural Operators~\cite{li2020neural}, Multipole Graph Neural Operators~\cite{li2020multipole}, Fourier Neural Operators~\cite{li2021fourier} and Physics-informed Neural Operators~\cite{Li2021}.
-Though convolution-based methods have shown promise regarding accuracy of future state predictions, they fail to scale in compute efficiency to larger systems, even with recent advancements~\cite{sathujoda2023physicsinformed}.
-Operator-learning methods overcome this bottleneck by learning mappings between infinite-dimensional spaces, allowing them to predict solutions at different discretiations at a similar speed.
+Though convolution-based methods have shown promise regarding the accuracy of future state predictions, they fail to scale in computing efficiency to larger systems, even with recent advancements~\cite{sathujoda2023physicsinformed}.
+Operator-learning methods overcome this bottleneck by learning mappings between infinite-dimensional spaces, allowing them to predict solutions at different discretisation at a similar speed.

-In this work, we study the application of the Fourier Neural Operator (FNO) architecture to approximate solutions to the GPE.
-We are interested in this specific variant of Neural Operator as its mathematical formulation relates very closely to the Split-step Fourier Method (SSFM), which is the numerical method used to solve the GPE in this instance.
+In this work, we study the application of the FNO architecture to approximate solutions to the GPE.
+We are interested in this specific variant of Neural Operator as its mathematical formulation relates very closely to the Split-Step Fourier Method (SSFM), which is the numerical method used to solve the GPE in this instance.
 Moreover, FNOs have shown widespread success in application to many other areas of physics and engineering~\cite{gopakumar2023fourier, WEN2022104180, 10.1190/geo2022-0268.1, LI2022100389}.
+We also use the high-quality microcavity sample~\cite{Cilibrizzi2014}, to verify the method using real experimental results as input to train the FNO model.
+Thus, the architecture of the FNO model coupled with the extra reservoir-scattering process is studied with numerical datasets and we demonstrate the first direct application of Neural Operators to a coupled exciton-polariton condensate system using an experimental dataset to train the algorithm.
+This work not only addresses the computational challenges of large-scale polariton simulations but also lays the groundwork for scalable workflows in the design of reconfigurable, all-optical devices.